How Accurate Is Anne Hathaway’s Modern Love Episode About Dating With Bipolar Disorder?

 With that said, Benton says if someone who has bipolar disorder is in a relationship with the right person, it can be a really good thing for their wellbeing.
 She notes that one of the biggest risks for those with the condition is undergoing a lot of stress, which might stop their medications from working as well.
 She notes that having a partner to check in with during these times can be helpful.
 They also might be able to spot subtle mood changes before their partner with the condition does.

-McIntyre agrees, but adds: “The chaos of relationships can destabilize people with bipolar disorder… But the stability of healthy relationships can have a positive effect on them.”
+McIntyre agrees, but adds: “The chaos of relationships can destabilise people with bipolar disorder… But the stability of healthy relationships can have a positive effect on them.”

 The Modern Love episode ultimately shows how Hathaway’s character’s condition negatively impacts her dating and work life.
 The lesson she gleans is that she needs to be more open about her condition.
 In a final scene, she’s seen including her diagnosis in her profile for an online dating website.